azwaldo/azwaldo/README.md

 - 👋 Hi, I’m azwaldo here, <a href="http://wiki.secondlife.com/wiki/User:Azwaldo_Villota">other worlds</a> too
 - 👀 I’m interested in <a href="https://www.imsglobal.org/glossary">Learning Tool Interoperability</a>
-- 🌱 I’m currently learning to launch an open project as seen in video below
+- 🌱 I’m currently learning to launch an open project as seen in <a href="https://www.youtube.com/embed/Yl1f13rAzzs">this short video</a>
 - 💞️ I’m looking to collaborate on a new cool tool, a browser extension that augments education
 - 📫 How to reach <a href="http://about.me/azwaldo">me</a> ...
     ...hmmm...